Penkace/MGTModel/README.md

 * `labels` is the label of the newly added node at each time.
 The shape is [(Time_num - 1 ) x new_add_node_length].
 * `nodetypes` is the set of node types corresponding to all nodes.

+We provide samples of our data in the `./Data` folder.

 **Node Representation Learning**

 `node_representation_learning.py` : File for generating node representations in VC networks by node classification and link prediction tasks